![]() |

 » View this passage in NIV (Bible Gateway)

-When the first Memorial Day was celebrated, a group of women from Washington D.C. asked the War Department for permission to put flowers on the soldiers graves at Arlington Cemetery.
-After a lot of haggling, permission was finally granted to do so.
-But a stern order was attached … More
+When the first Memorial Day was celebrated, a group of women from Washington D.C. asked the War Department for permission to put flowers on the soldiers’ graves at Arlington Cemetery.
+After a lot of haggling, permission was finally granted on the condition that no flowers be placed ...
+More

 Nothing is more clearly taught in the Scriptures than separation of those who love the truth and those who walk in darkness.
 Separation from evil includes evil friends, ecclesiastical evil, and evil in business.
 The Scripture is very plain on this subject (II Corinthians 6:17).
 To separate from evil is right and Scriptural.
 Being separate from that which is of God is wrong.
 A man who is not sociable cares only for his own selfish concerns (v.
 1).
 His separation does not appear to be for God’s glory but for his own pleasure.
 The problem with a fool is that he has a “closed mind” and an “open mouth.”
 He doesn’t want to gain knowledge; he only wants to share his views (v.
 2).